LandyOnline - Land Rovers in Africa

 Apply the correct type of undercoat / primer for the job and let it cure properly before applying the next coats and the top coats.

 If you really do want to paint them, or you have to, (Like the Land Rover body panels) you need to obtain a special primer for this purpose.
-Alluminium primer is usually a 2 pack primer which contains an acid base – it is called self etching primer, and it works by eating away at the raw surface creating a firm grip for the undercoat to adhere to.
+Aluminium primer is usually a 2 pack primer which contains an acid base – it is called self etching primer, and it works by eating away at the raw surface creating a firm grip for the undercoat to adhere to.

 If this is not done, the paint will start flaking off soon after spraying it on.